kurator-org/kurator-demo/README.md

 Demonstrates the use of actors in a workflow builder that allows you to dynamically add and configure actors to a running system

-Check out this project and run from the command line via "activator run".
+Check out this project and run from the command line via "bin/activator run".
 The activator will download all dependencies and compile the project for you automatically.

 Directory structure